ArcheAge: ArcheAge: Unchained

 ArcheAge: Unchained was announced in August 2019 and launched on Steam and Glyph on October 15, 2019.
 It has the same content and the same updates as ArcheAge but features a new monetization model that players buy one of three packs for one payment upfront, so there is no subscription and everyone is effectively a Patron in Unchained.
 This however changed recently and now Archeage Unchained has its own subscription model.
 The Marketplace does not offer gameplay advantages anymore but is purely cosmetic.
 Archepass was added, similar in style to a Battlepass offered for various games.
 Using a tier system, there are two paths just like other Battlepass systems.
 One is the basic free path where all items that may be considered pay-to-win previously is housed.
 The other is a premium path which houses cosmetic items.
 This is a separate game, so there are no carrying over characters and items from ArcheAge, it is a new beginning.

+ArcheAge Unchained got merged with the base game in November 2023 with all the characters and items transferred.

 Security

-The game client currently uses XIGNCODE3.
+The game client uses XIGNCODE3.
 Previously, Hackshield was used, followed by Easy Anti-Cheat, and there were plans to use GameGuard in the future.